Technology

 In January 2023, the U.K. Royal Mail got hit by ransomware, forcing the company to stop sending letters and parcels overseas.
-Although initiated by a phishing attack, this incident could have been avoided if the company had implemented robust authentication measures across all its services.
+Although initiated by a phishing attack, this incident could have been avoided if the company had implemented robust authentication and cybersecurity measures across all its services.
 But instead, they had legacy systems in place – and there is nothing more vulnerable than legacy technology.
+This highlights the growing cybersecurity risks associated with outdated systems and the need for proactive strategies.

 In this article, we’ll talk about what secure SDLC is and offer 6 security best practices supported by examples from our experience.